bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Qfield.md

 ## QField Sync Plugin

 ### Configure Current Project (QField Sync Project Properties)
-Allows the user to control how data will be used when packaged from QGIS to a QField package
+Allows the user to control how data will be used when packaged for QField Choices include:

-### Choices include:
-1. Lock Geometry for data copied to Qfield package
+1. Lock Geometry for data copied to Qfield
-2. Action: (Copy) data for use in QField package
+2. Action: (Copy) data for use in QField
-3. Action: (Offline Editing) Allow user to edit data in QField package
+3. Action: (Offline Editing) Allow user to edit data in QField
-4. Action: (Remove) Do not Package data for use in QField package
+4. Action: (Remove) Do not Package data for use in QField
 5. Action: (Keep Existent) If data is already in a previous QField package then keep the existing data.
 ![QField Configure](../images/QField_Configure.JPG)
 6. Base Map.
 An image basemap can be created from an image layer. **This may require the image to be in the same projection as the data or it may not work.
 7. Offline editing.
-Only copy features in the QGIS Map Area of Interest Window.
+Only copy features in the Map Area of Interest Window.

 ### Preferences
 Where you can set your default import and export directories